lrchnnng/forestfest/README.md

 * People looking for information about Forest Fest

 First time and returning user goals:
-* Easily find the price of the tickets
+* Easily find the location of the festival
 * Clearly see the dates of the event
 * View the line up of the event
 * Sign up to the newsletter